Atal Bihari Vajpayee: A Man for All Seasons

 But after the sudden death of Deen Dayal Upadhyaya, Atalji became the president of the Jana Sangh and later when Bhartiya Janta party (BJP) was formed in 1980 he also served as its first president.

-Atalji was greatly influenced by pandit Nehru, pandit Deen Dayal and Shyama Prasad Mukherjee and in his entire political career he preferred the ‘Middle-path’ although he belongs to the extreme right wing political party.
+Atalji was greatly influenced by pandit Nehru, Pandit Deen Dayal and Shyama Prasad Mukherjee, and in his entire political career he preferred the ‘Middle-path’ although he belonged to the extreme right wing political party.

 On 26 june 1975, Indira Gandhi declared the emergency and shortly afterwards all the opposition political party leader were arrested including Atalji and his friend advani.

 Though.when emergency was lifted and Janta party government in 1977 was formed under the prime ministership of morarji desai, Atal Bihari Vajpayee was appointed as the external affairs minister.